Cybex Sirona M with SensorSafe 2.0 Review

-The Sirona is equally is easy to install using the vehicle belt earning the same score as the LATCH installation.
+The Sirona is equally as easy to install using the vehicle belt, earning the same score as the LATCH installation.

-The belt lock-off for forward (above left) and rear-facing (above right) installation are both difficult to see making threading the belt more challenging.
-Once you get the belt through, however, it is easy to tighten and use the lock-off to hold the strap in place.
+The belt lock-off for forward (above left) and rear-facing (above right) installation are both difficult to see, making threading the belt more challenging.
+However, once you get the belt through, it is easy to tighten and use the lock-off to hold the strap in place.
 The lock-off allows the strap to tighten but not loosen.
-Rear-facing is more difficult because the lock off allows the strap to fold and wrinkle.
+Rear-facing is more difficult because the lock-off allows the strap to fold and wrinkle.

 Ease of Use